Catholic Life and Mission

 - By teaching the structure of the Mass to the children

-The Prayer Garden offers children, staff, parents and parishioners a quiet place to contemplate and reflect.
+The Peace Garden offers children, staff, parents and parishioners a quiet place to contemplate and reflect.
 The Grotto provides a focus point for the May Procession.

 Further information on how we live out our faith and develop it for our children may be seen in our weekly newsletters and on the tabs to the right of this page.